Google

 1990 U.S.A.
 Gas Price Increase

-18th March, 1990: A 50 percent car registration hike, along with an increase of gas tax was proposed by the state of Maryland.
-This action was intended to bring in $5 million for one country, over a period of about five years.
+1990 : A 50 percent car registration hike, along with an increase of gas tax was proposed by the state of Maryland.
+This action was intended to bring in $5 million for one county, over a period of about five years.

 1990 U.S.A.
 Art Thieves

-18th March, 1990: Two thieves disguised as Policemen steal 12 works of art from the Isabella Gardner Museum in Boston including works by Rembrandt, Degas, Vermeer and others valued in excess of 300 million dollars which have still not been recovered
+1990 : Two thieves disguised as Policemen steal 12 works of art from the Isabella Gardner Museum in Boston including works by Rembrandt, Degas, Vermeer and others valued in excess of 300 million dollars which have still not been recovered.

 1992 South Africa Apartheid